Let’s start with traffic sources (a.k.a the Channels report in Google Analytics).

 Google has no idea you left.
 When a tab is open, Analytics assumes you’re on the page, even if you minimized the browser or got up to make a sandwich.
 Even though Analytics will “time out” after 30 minutes, the “Average Visit Duration” report is unreliable.

-Fix: None.
-It’s a problem that’s common to all web stats tools and may be unsolvable!
+The fix: None.
+It’s a problem that’s common to all web stats tools.

 17. Different visitor, same device

 If two people visit the same site for the first time from the same computer, Analytics only noticed one unique visitor.
 Imagine 100 people visiting from the same computer at a library.
 It’s just one visitor to Analytics.
 It’s no wonder libraries are underfunded.

 Again, “unique visitor” isn’t an honest way to say it.
 It’s really unique computer, so if one person visits your site from three devices (including the one in their pocket), then Analytics will tell you that three unique people visited.

 The fix: None.
 This is also a problem for stats within email service providers.
 If each person on your list opens the email on their laptop and on their phone, your open rate will be 200%.
 Great job!

 It’s nice to see double-digit conversion rates, but only if they’re accurate.
 If you set up too many goals, including event tracking goals, you’ll artificially inflate your overall conversion rate.

 The fix: Only set up goals and events for things that are important, or you’ll need to start ignoring the main Goal Conversion Rate.